infracost/docs/docs/cloud_pricing_api/api_usage.md

 | `termPurchaseOption` | Term of the purchase option | `termPurchaseOption: All Upfront`
 | `termLength` | Length of the purchase option | `termLength: 1yr` |
 | `termOfferingClass` | Offering class or type of the term | `termOfferingClass: standard` |

-Multiple currencies are not yet supported since vendors handle these differently in their pricing data.
-Subscribe to [this GitHub issue](https://github.com/infracost/infracost/issues/819) for updates.

 ## Usage